-The bases, key methods and main assumptions for all assets and liabilities on both the IFRS and SII bases have been in place throughout the year and are not materially different at 31 March 2021 to those used at 31 March 2022.
+The bases, key methods and approach for setting assumptions for all assets and liabilities on both the IFRS and SII bases have been in place throughout the year and are not materially different at 31 March 2023 compared to those used at 31 March 2022.

-See section C for the impact of the PIM in assessing the risk components of the SCR, as implemented from 1 April 2020 and as amended at 31 March 2022, and section E.3 Differences between the standard formula and the Internal Model used.
+See section C for the impact of the PIM in assessing the risk components of the SCR and section E.3 Differences between the standard formula and the Internal Model used.